 Yup--Amazon.

 I've never paid a late fee.
 I've taken advantage of my position to avoid them plenty of times.
-I've never technically borrowed a book from a lib. and never returned it.
-I have stolen books from libs.
+I've never technically borrowed a book from a library and never returned it.
+I have stolen books from libraries.
 But for a couple of exceptions I have replaced them and made cash donations at the same time, in penance.
 In my defense, it hasn't been for convenience or greed's sake, but for love of the item itself.
 Leaves of Grass, by Walt Whitman, for instance.
 I still feel wretched about it.
 At the same time as I can honestly say that there's little of poetry that I could ever love more than that work.
 And at the very heart of it, having that book probably changed my life at a time when I really needed it.

 5. What is the first book that you can remember reading by yourself as a child?